dfernandez79/barman/README.md

 -----------

 For development you'll need [Nodejs], [Grunt], and [Bower].
-Before contributing execute `grunt dist` to run the linter and unit tests.
+Before contributing execute `grunt dist` to run the jshint and unit tests.

 The [design notes] are a good starting point to understand the source code and design of the library.